siletnbliss/reddit-clone/README.md

 React Bootstrap is not up to date with RSCs, so they can't be used normally without causing issues.
 I tried exporting every component from a custom module, wrapping them with the "use client" directive to try to set them as Client Components.
 Unfortunately, this didn't work, so I chose to use [Mantine](https://mantine.dev/) instead.

 Mantine is up to date with all modern React functionalities and it's an awesome library with tons of useful features quite frankly.

+### Reddit API

+Using Reddit to fetch JSON responses is easily achievable at `http://www.reddit.com/best.json`, the only limitation is the request limit of 100 requests per minute.
+This shouldn't be an issue for a small project like this.